Jobless claims data calms jitters over U.S. labour market

 "My sense is that the economy is generating on an average basis somewhere around 180,000 to 190,000 jobs a month," said Dye.
 "I do think that is enough to slowly bring the unemployment rate down and provide enough lift to households to help them feel some increase in disposable income."

-Separate data suggested weak job growth last month hurt retail sales, but some executives expected business to pick up a bit in April.
-Several retailers, including Costco Wholesale Corp (COST.O) and T.J.
+Separate data suggested weak job growth last month hurt retail sales.
+Several top U.S. retailers, including Costco Wholesale Corp (COST.O) and T.J.
 Maxx parent TJX Cos Inc (TJX.N), reported weaker-than-expected March sales.

-The nation's 13 top retailers, including TJX Cos and Gap Inc (GPS.N), were expected to report a 1.8 percent rise in same-store sales for March, according to Thomson Reuters, down from an increase of 2.9 percent a year earlier.
+Analysts expect 13 top U.S. retailers, including TJX Cos and Gap Inc (GPS.N), to post a 1.8 percent rise in same-store sales for March, according to Thomson Reuters, down from an increase of 2.9 percent a year earlier.

-Claims are also on the radar of the Federal Reserve, which has tied U.S. monetary policy to the labour market.
+Claims are also on the radar of the Federal Reserve, which has tied monetary policy to the labor market.

 Minutes of its March 19-20 meeting released on Wednesday showed the U.S. central bank was moving closer to ending its monthly $85 billion purchases of mortgage and Treasury bonds to keep rates low and spur faster job growth.